Arr0way/arr0way.github.io/_posts/2024-04-06-httpx-cheat-sheet.md

 ## Conclusion

-We hope this HTTPX cheat sheet was useful in covering the usage of this excellent HTTP toolkit by Project Discovery.
+We hope this httpx cheat sheet was useful in covering the usage of this excellent HTTP toolkit by Project Discovery for performing recon against web servers and applications.